edugonzaloalmorox/dataquest-datascience/Working with data sources/Notes.md

 - `fetchmany()`: cursor method to return `n()` results.

 To close a connection we have to use the Connection instance method `close()`

+# SQL Intermediate: Table relations and joins

+## Joining data in SQL

+### Introduction to joins

+Data are in more than one table so normally data from multiple tables have to be combined within a single query.

+`SELECT [column_names] FROM [table_name_one]
+INNER JOIN [table_name_two] ON [join_constraint];`

+`inner join`: tells the SQL engine the name of the table you wish to join in your query, and that you wish to use an inner join.

+`on`: which tells the SQL engine what columns to use to join the two tables.

+Joins are normally used in a query **after the from clause**.